strapi/strapi/CONTRIBUTING.md

 Feature Requests by the community are highly encouraged.
 Feel free to submit a new one or upvote an existing feature request on [ProductBoard](https://portal.productboard.com/strapi).

-## Request For Comments (RFCs)
+## Request For Comments (RFC)

-Larger changes in Strapi require a thorough design phase before starting working on a PR.
+Larger chunks of changes in Strapi, that might effect many users, require a thorough design phase before starting working on a PR.

-The Request For Comments (RFC) process will help us create consensus among the core team and include as much feedback as possible from the community, for these upcoming changes.
+The Request For Comments process will help us create consensus among the core team and include as much feedback as possible from the community, for these upcoming changes.

-Before contributing larger chunks of code that might affect core functionalities, you will have to create a public RFC on the [strapi/rfcs](https://github.com/strapi/rfcs) repository.
+Request For Comments have to be created on the [strapi/rfcs](https://github.com/strapi/rfcs) repository.

 ## Code of Conduct